MFT Degrees, Schools, and Careers in Pennsylvania

 Career Opportunities for MFTs in Pennsylvania

-According to the Bureau of Labor Statistics, open positions in MFT are slotted to increase around 15-20 percent in the next decade.
+According to the Bureau of Labor Statistics (BLS), open positions in MFT are slotted to increase 14% from 2021 to 2031.
 As such, it is likely that individuals graduating within the next decade with an MFT degree will have a range of job opportunities to choose from, including positions within private practice, a hospital setting, within child care, governmental positions, and schooling, among others.

-The BLS also found that there are more than 1,200 professional MFTs working in Pennsylvania, making the Keystone State one of the largest employers of professional marriage and family therapists in the country.
-In terms of salary, MFTs in Pennsylvania have a mean salary of around $48,000, which falls slightly below the national average of $53,520.
+The BLS also found that there are almost 3,000 professional MFTs working in Pennsylvania, making the Keystone State one of the largest employers of professional marriage and family therapists in the country.
+In terms of salary, MFTs in Pennsylvania have a mean salary of $57,570, which falls slightly below the national average of $63,300.
 However, it is likely that the salary earned by an MFT will vary widely depending on the setting in which they practice.
 Read more about the PA MFT licensure requirements.

 Marriage and Family Therapists Salary in Pennsylvania